We must note, again, the time frame for this parable.

-This is not a judgment of all me of all ages.
+This is not a judgment of all men of all ages.
 It certainly can't be applied to those who died 100 years ago, 1000 years ago or yesterday.
 This is the "parousia," the presence, of the King on the Earth.
 He is coming with the angels.
-We see the angels' charge in the Parable of The Parable of the Tares (judgment).
+We see the angels' charge in The Parable of the Tares (they separate).
 This is a future event.

 We must also look at who is judged:

 "All the nations [Gk: éthnos, ethnic groups, non-Jews] will be gathered before Him, and He will separate them one from another, as a shepherd divides his sheep from the goats."